 Mazamet, and the surrounding mountains, all sit within the “Parc Naturel Régional du Haut Languedoc” .
 Within the town itself there are many parks & open spaces, the closest of which “Le Jardin des Promenades” is a beautifully maintained park just 100 metres from La Villa.
 A place to sit and watch a game of pétanque or attend one of a number of events in the adjoining “Palais des Congres”.

-From fantastic road cycling (used on a number of occasions by the Tour de France) to the more sedate “Pistre Verte” (a 65km cycle path using a former railway line) – Mazamet is a cyclists dream!
-La Villa is located just 200 metres from the start of the cycle path and we can arrange bike hire for one day or the duration of your stay.
+From fantastic road cycling (used on a number of occasions by the Tour de France) to the more sedate “Voie Verte” (a 65km cycle path using a former railway line) – Mazamet is a cyclist’s dream!
+La Villa is located just 200 meters from the start of the cycle path and we can arrange bike hire for one day or the duration of your stay.

 If you are planning a cycle trip to SW France, either on your own as with a group, take a look at our special cycling leaflet.

-Mazamet’s natural setting helps provide an abundance of opportunities for both leisure walkers & serious hikers.
-From the gates of Mazamet you can set off on a number of self-guided walks into the Montagne Noire or use the “Lac de Montagnes” as a base from which to commence one of a number of walks from 5 to 50 km (maps and further information can be found on the office of tourism’s website).
+Sitting in a valley, Mazamet’s natural setting helps provide an abundance of opportunities for both leisure walkers and serious hikers.
+From the gates of Mazamet, you can set off on a number of self-guided walks into the Montagne Noire or use the “Lac des Montagnès” as a base from which to commence one of a number of walks from 5 to 50 km (maps and further information can be found on the office of tourism’s website).

-For those who just want to explore the town on foot, two self-guided 30 min walks explain the history and architecture of Mazamet from its wealthy days as the world’s leading centre for processing wool.
+For those who just want to explore the town on foot, two self-guided 30 min walks explain the history and architecture of Mazamet from its wealthy days as the world’s leading center for processing wool.
+Ask us for the maps.

 Mazamet’s “La Barouge” golf club is just 5 km from La Villa and offers a fairly challenging 18 holes with excellent maintained greens & fairways.
-The backdrop of the Montagne Noire is just stunning and we can arrange tee-times for you with exclusive discounted rates for our guests.
+The backdrop of the Montagne Noire is just stunning, and the river flowing through the course is something you may not have seen before.
+We can arrange tee-times for you with exclusive discounted rates for our guests.

 The medieval village of Hautpoul clings to the side of the mountains just 10 mins from Mazamet by car (or an hours walk).
-Dating back to the 12th century, and still an inhabited village today, Hautpoul was the centre of Catharisme in the middle ages and played an important part in the sieges that took place in the area around 1209.
-Today, you can explore the village on foot or take one of the summer guided walks by torchlight organised by our office of tourism.
+Dating back to the 12th century, and still an inhabited village today, Hautpoul was the center of Catharism in the middle ages and played an important part in the sieges that took place in the area around 1209.
+Today, you can explore the village on foot or take one of the summer guided walks by torchlight organized by our office of tourism.

-The “Lacs de Montagnes” is set high above Mazamet at 750 metres altitude and its beautiful setting which provides a number of activities (like mini golf & tennis), places to eat & drink, swimming as well as picnic & BBQ areas.
+The Lac des Montagnès is set high above Mazamet at 750 meters altitude and its beautiful setting which provides a number of activities (like mini golf and tennis), places to eat and drink, swimming as well as picnic and BBQ areas.
 A 45 min circular walk is on the level and the lake is a starting point for a number of walks in the Montagne Noire.

 Sign up for La Villa de Mazamet’s newsletter and receive fresh news from the Montagne Noire !
 Be the first to get our road trip ideas, travel diaries, recipes, special offers and so on, every month.